 - The World Health Organization said in a statement Tuesday that Europe is experiencing "rising COVID-19 fatigue" as cases increase across the continent.
 "Despite the hardships, COVID-19 is urging us to move beyond biomedical science," the WHO said.

 - Ireland's government has rejected health experts' advice to return the country to a "full lockdown" despite rising infection numbers, the Guardian reports.

 - France's Prime Minister Jean Castex said bars in Paris will close for two weeks from Tuesday as part of new measures against the coronavirus, per the EU Observer.

-The big picture: Policy responses to the crisis have been every-country-for-itself and — in the case of the U.S. and China — tinged with geopolitical rivalry.
-But the scientific work underway to understand the virus and develop a vaccine has been globalized on an unprecedented scale.
+Between the lines: Policy responses to the crisis have been every-country-for-itself and — in the case of the U.S. and China — tinged with geopolitical rivalry.
+But the scientific work to understand the virus and develop a vaccine has been globalized on an unprecedented scale.